 ISN'T IT MESSY?

 Home birth is very clean!
 Bacteria is everywhere, but your home is full of your bacteria while hospitals are full of everybody else's.
 When choosing a home birth midwife, she provides a list of items to buy before your estimated due date.
 Some of these items include waterproof sheets/covers, garbage bags, pads, a basin for your placenta.
-In total, all the supplies you need to get costs around $30-40.
+In total, all the supplies you need to get costs around $30-40; maybe a little more if you buy or rent a birth tub.
 Your midwife will set up everything to protect your floors, couches, and bed when she arrives.
 And they clean up afterward, often leaving your house cleaner than before!
 (Click here for a great example preparation list.)

 Why are families interested in home birth?